kavros/SynchExcel/ReadMe.md

     - Good to do
         - run a validation algorithm after the update completed.
         - create a json that defines columns
         - check format of excel
-        - add unit tests
-        - SPIKE: is it a good aproach to make all libraries external dependency
 	 - Requested
         - log changes to a file
         - fix font size when adding new lines